-The overall direction of the market is best measured by the S&P 500.
-Whenever I am discussing trades and trends, I begin with the market's primary and intermediate trends as measured by the S&P 500.
+When you discuss trades and trends, begin with the market's primary and intermediate trends as measured by the S&P 500.

-These trends provide the context in which every trader must make short-term trading decisions.
-If you focus only on the short term, even if your trade is successful for a limited time period, the larger trends are apt to reassert themselves.
+These trends provide the context for every trader to make short-term trading decisions.
+If you only focus on the short term – even if your trade is successful for a limited time period – the larger trends are likely to reassert themselves.
 At best, your profit potential will be limited.
-As such, you need to identify the longer-term trends to make sure you go with the flow and not against it.
+You need to identify the longer-term trends to make sure you go with the flow (not against it).

-Over the years, I've observed that "surprises" such as news announcements, analyst upgrades/ downgrades and earnings hits/misses almost always occur in the direction of the larger trends.
-Traders should always be cognizant of where the S&P stands in relation to its longer-period moving averages, such as the 40-, 30- and 10-week.
-Below I've presented you with a historical chart of the S&P 500.
+"Surprises" such as news announcements, analyst upgrades/ downgrades, and earning hits/misses almost always occur in the direction of the larger trends.
+Traders should always be aware of where the S&P stands in relation to its longer-period moving averages (e.g. 40-, 30-, 10-week).

 2. Long Strength and Short Weakness

-Let's assume for a moment that the bear is on the prowl.
-The 40- and 10-week moving averages are both sloping downward and the S&P is beneath both.
-In this scenario, you should always look for stocks to go short, NOT to go long.
+Assume there’s a bear market, where the 40- and 10-week moving averages slope downward and the S&P is beneath both.
+In this scenario, look for stocks to go short (NOT long).

 3. Trade in Harmony

-Sure, we've all heard the cliché- "the trend is your friend."
-But which trend are people referring to?
-Use moving averages to be in tune with both the short- and intermediate-term trends, even through as a swing trader you are only trading for the short term.
+You’ve probably heard, “the trend is your friend,” but which trend are people referring to?
+Use moving averages to become attuned with both the short- and intermediate-term trends (even though swing traders focus on the short term).

 Many short-term traders focus their technical analysis exclusively on the short-term chart.
 However, this type of technical analysis will always end up being partial or limited because these traders can't see the big picture.

-Even though you are a short-term trader, it is vital to know when the intermediate-term trend is changing and a countertrend rally is taking hold.
+Even though you’re a short-term trader, it’s vital to know when the intermediate-term trend is changing (and when a countertrend rally is taking hold).

 Use your telescope as well as your microscope when you look at charts.
-Too small a look-back period -- using the microscope only -- can be deceptive and costly.
+Too small of a “look-back period” can be deceptive and costly.

-My final step is to synthesize all of this analysis.
-Is the stock telling me a clear, relatively unambiguous story?
-Are the shares breaking out from resistance or breaking down from support with confirmation from volume and other indicators such as RSI?
+Synthesize all of this analysis.
+Is the stock telling a clear, relatively unambiguous story?
+Are the shares breaking out from resistance or breaking down from support with confirmation from volume and other indicators (such as RSI)?
 Is this story sufficiently similar in all three time frames?
-Have I interpreted the story early enough so that I can go short or long with solid profit potential and minimal risk?

-Not all stocks communicate clearly.
+Pro tip: Not all stocks communicate clearly.
 In fact, some remain in extended periods of sideways consolidation.
 A symmetrical triangle formation, for instance, is almost impossible to predict and trade.
-Similarly, an MACD that gives signal after signal in a short period of time is a totally unreliable indicator.
+Similarly, an MACD that gives signal after signal within a short period of time is a highly unreliable indicator.

 5. Enter the Trade Near the Beginning

-Most "industrial," or non-resource (papers, metals, oil, gold) stocks are highly correlated with the direction of the overall market.
-Therefore, when the market turns they are likely to turn as well.
-Candlesticks and momentum indicators such as RSI and stochastics are what I describe as early warning lights.
-They often anticipate or lead a turn in the stock.
+Most "industrial," or non-resource stocks (e.g. papers, metals, oil, gold) are highly correlated with the direction of the overall market.
+Therefore, when the market turns, they’re likely to turn as well.
+Candlesticks and momentum indicators (e.g. RSI and stochastics) are “early warning lights”, often anticipating or leading a turn in the stock.

-By contrast, trendlines and moving average crossovers are lagging indicators that merely confirm the message of the early warning signals.
-Depending on your willingness to take risk, you can trade on either a leading or a lagging indicator.
-When both types of signals have been given, you generally can enter the trade with a high probability of success.
+By contrast, trendlines and moving average crossovers are lagging indicators that simply confirm the message of the early warning signals.
+Depending on your willingness to take on risk, you can trade on either a leading or a lagging indicator.
+When both types of signals have been given, you can generally enter the trade with a high probability of success.

-Highly profitable trades usually occur when all available technical tools give the same message.
-Candlesticks, volume, moving averages, and indicators such as stochastics and MACD occasionally all align to communicate the same message -- the stock is about to sharply rise or fall.
+Highly profitable trades usually occur when all available technical tools give the same message: The stock is about to sharply rise (or fall).

-As a swing trader, it is easy to flit from hot stock to hot stock.
-Although it’s okay to follow the action, you should also have a core group of stocks that you track daily and learn the personality of.
+As a swing trader, it’s easy to flit from hot stock to hot stock.
+While it’s okay to follow the action, you should also have a core group of stocks that you track daily and learn to understand.

-One of the first things I do when I check the market in the morning is focus on the financial news.
-I go to a variety of websites to look up analyst upgrades and downgrades, earnings reports and guidance, what is happening in the overseas markets and with the price of oil, gold and the U.S. dollar.
-I also look eagerly to see which stocks are active in pre-market trading and usually add several of these to my regular tracking screen.
-I LOVE volatile, heavily-traded stocks.
+Use a variety of websites to look up analyst upgrades and downgrades, earnings reports, and overseas markets events, as well as the price of oil, gold, and the US dollar.
+Determine which stocks are active in pre-market trading and add several of these to your regular tracking screen.

-In addition to these, however, I always follow a core group of regulars.
-I try to pick these from a large variety of sectors -- not just the volatile ones.
-Several times a week, I look at their charts and make mental notes about breakout levels, prices at which they would make good trades, and so forth.
-Intraday, I watch how they behave and try to get a feel for their personality.
+Be sure to check a core group of regulars from a large variety of sectors (not just the volatile ones).
+Several times a week, look at their charts and make mental notes about breakout levels and prices at which they would make good trades.

-I call this "keeping your eye on the ball."
-By tracking a comfortable number of stocks in a portfolio package, regularly checking the charts, following the news and analyzing company fundamentals, you will find yourself in a much better position to make winning trading decisions.
+By tracking a comfortable number of stocks in a portfolio package, regularly checking the charts, following the news, and analyzing company fundamentals, you’ll find yourself in a much better position to make winning trading decisions.

 8. Enter a Trade with a Clear Plan

 Swing trading can lead to impulse buying.
-Sometimes your impulses can turn out to be profitable, but other times they may not be.
-Remember: without a clear plan you are merely gambling, not trading.
+Sometimes your impulses can turn out to be profitable, but more often than not, they won’t.
+Without a clear plan, you’re gambling, not trading.

-Capital preservation is key in trading.
-Therefore, it's always vital to establish a stop-loss for each trade.
-The best time to set one is right before you make the trade.
-If you are not watching the market intraday, then you should set this stop-loss with your broker.
-If you are watching at all times, then I suggest you keep it as a mental stop, but execute it ruthlessly.
+Capital preservation is key, so establish a stop-loss for each trade.
+The best time to set one is right before making the trade.
+If you’re not watching the market from day-to-day, set this stop-loss with your broker.
+If you’re watching at all times, keep it as a mental stop but be sure to execute it.

-As a general rule, the maximum loss I want to take on any trade is 8% of the capital invested.
-If there is no technical analysis basis for limiting the stop-loss to this amount -- usually a support level or nearby trendline -- then perhaps the market is informing you that your trade is late.
+As a general rule, the maximum loss we advise to take on any trade is 8% of the capital invested.
+If there is no technical analysis basis for limiting the stop-loss to this amount (usually a support level or nearby trendline), the market may be telling you that your trade is late.

-You'll often come across times when a trade is going beautifully.
-You are watching the trade closely and have a very good instinct for the trading action.
-You can almost feel the next price, you are that attuned to the shares.
-In those circumstances, why not add to your position?
-If you originally bought 1,000 shares, then you might want to add between 200 and 500 more.
-When you add on, don't pyramid, though.
-Remember: a sudden decline in the stock can quickly turn a healthy profit into a loss.
+You'll often come across times when a trade is going beautifully – you can almost feel the next price.
+If you originally bought 1,000 shares, you might want to add between 200 and 500 more.
+When you add on, don't pyramid: A sudden decline in the stock can quickly turn a healthy profit into a loss.

-As a last general rule, I think it's always a good idea to determine an appropriate re-entry point each time you close a trade (particularly when that trade was for a healthy profit).
-Are you selling because the stock is in a strong uptrend, but you are concerned it will pull back?
-If so, then where is there sufficient support to allow you to get back in comfortably?
-Or if the market continues higher, at what price would it be worthwhile to re-enter your original position?
+It's always a good idea to determine an appropriate re-entry point each time you close a trade, particularly when that trade was for a healthy profit.
+Are you selling because the stock is in a strong uptrend (but you are concerned it will pull back)?
+If so, where is there sufficient support to allow you to get back in comfortably?
+If the market continues higher, at what price would it be worthwhile to re-enter your original position?

 9. Put the Odds in Your Favor

-Sometimes market conditions make this difficult.
+Market conditions can make this difficult.
 For example, toward the end of a large move in the overall market, a large part of the gain or decline in a stock may have already taken place.
-If possible, however, seek to find set-ups where I can meaningfully set a stop loss of 8% in order to capture a profit of 16%.
-When I cannot find those opportunities, I then look for potential 12% gains while risking just 8%.
+If possible, however, seek to find set-ups where you can meaningfully set a stop loss of 8% in order to capture a profit of 16%.
+If you can’t find those opportunities, look for potential 12% gains while risking just 8%.

-A final word on targets.
-A swing trader should always assess and reassess the chart.
-In many cases, you may need to take profits before your target is hit.
-On the other hand, if your analysis leads you to conclude that your target will be exceeded, then you may want to raise that target.
-The key to trading success, as many successful traders have proclaimed, is to cut losses short and let profits run.
-Unfortunately, many untrained swing traders instead let losses run and cut profits short.
+You may need to take profits before your target is hit.
+If your analysis leads you to conclude that your target will be exceeded, you may want to raise that target.
+The key to trading success – as many successful traders have proclaimed – is to cut losses short and let profits run.
+Unfortunately, many untrained swing traders let losses run and cut their profits short.

 10. Integrate Fundamentals into Your Technical Analysis

-Day traders in positions for 15 minutes to an hour have little need for fundamentals.
+Day traders in positions for 15-60 minutes have little need for fundamentals.
 Swing traders, on the other hand, may often hold positions for several days to several weeks.
 As such, they can greatly benefit from a better understanding of each company's fundamental, inherent value.
 Look at measures such as the PEG ratio to help determine value.

 Normally, technicians and fundamentalists are like the boys and girls at a sixth-grade dance: they seldom speak to one another.
 Yet both forms of analysis can help one make more effective stock market decisions.
 After all, you'd be hard-pressed to find a technical analyst who isn't in awe of legendary value investor Warren Buffett's incredible track record of success.

-If both forms of analysis are good, then why on earth would anyone believe that a combination of both isn't better?
-After all, when used correctly they do not contradict each other.
-Rather, they are supplemental.
-In my analyses, you get both.
+If both forms of analysis are good, why would anyone believe that a combination of both isn't better?
+When used correctly, they don’t contradict each other.
+Rather, they’re supplemental.

 11. Great Trading Is Psychological and Technical

-Always keep a positive mental attitude about your trading.
-Do not let bad trades affect you longer than necessary.
-Learn from your mistakes; poise yourself to make your next trade.
+Always keep a positive mental attitude about your trading and don’t let bad trades affect you longer than necessary.
+Learn from your mistakes and poise yourself to make your next trade.

-Having said that, I always try to treat bad trades as a learning experience.
-Was there something I didn't see on the chart that I should have?
-Did I enter the trade too late?
-Set my stop too close?
-The winning trader is rsi persistence: the commitment to getting better and better through time.
+Always try to treat bad trades as a learning experience.
+Was there something you didn't see on the chart that you should have?
+Did you enter the trade too late or set your stop too close?
+The winning trader is committed to improving over time.

 Apply the Information from Today's Lesson

-If you missed one of Dr. Pasternak's lessons, we strongly encourage you to go back and take a look:
+If you missed one of Dr. Pasternak's lessons, we encourage you to go back and take a look: